Fly from treetop to treetop with your adrenaline seeking crew

-While you won't be zipping amongst the treetops here, there is a zipline at the new iteration of Candytopia, which opens April 29 in Manhattan.
-(It last popped up in the city in 2018.)
-The updated 2022 experience is 24,000 square feet with 17 different interactive environments, Instagram-worthy photo opportunities, and delectable tastes of a variety of treats.
-Completely new experiences include an infinity mirror room, Ring Swing Garden and Sugar High Theater.
-Returning favorites include the signature Candytopia marshmallow pit, a New York-inspired candy art gallery and a state-of-the-art candy confetti room—complete with confetti-farting pigs.
+While you won't be zipping amongst the treetops here, there is a zipline at the new iteration of Candytopia.
+The updated experience is 24,000 square feet with 17 different interactive environments, Instagram-worthy photo opportunities, and delectable tastes of various treats.
+Unique experiences include an infinity mirror room, Ring Swing Garden and Sugar High Theater.
+Returning favorites include the signature Candytopia marshmallow pit, a New York-inspired candy art gallery, and a state-of-the-art candy confetti room with confetti-farting pigs.
+You'll have tons of fun riding one of the sweetest ziplines near NYC.

 111 W. 32nd St.